Averydimbulb79/GPCH_kanban/README.md

 ---

-# Ordering Workflow

-The procurement workflow follows:

-`TO ORDER → TO RECEIVE → RECEIVED`

-A TO ORDER card includes:

-`Move to Receive`

-Once an order has been placed, the card moves into TO RECEIVE.

-When the physical item arrives:

-`Mark Received`

-uses the completion workflow, allowing the record to be archived rather than simply discarded.

-This distinguishes:

-`Still needs to be ordered`

-from:

-`Already ordered and awaiting arrival`

-while preserving completed procurement records when required.

----

 # Today's Scheduled Tasks

 Recurring operational duties appear in a floating "Today's Scheduled Tasks" overlay at the top-right of the dashboard.